bmestref/pycronx/README.md

 5 - After launching, a small icon appears in the Windows taskbar tray (bottom-right) if the display icon was selected. <br/>

 6 - Right-click the icon to access quick actions: <br/>

     - Open the interface <br/>
     - View scheduled tasks <br/>
     - Exit the application <br/>

 This enables background execution with minimal UI interference. <br/>

+For additional information, please see the video below. <br/>